 The budgets of these units flow through the Executive Vice President and Provost.
 The provost also oversees the recruiting, hiring, retention, performance, promotion, and tenure of faculty members.
 In the University’s organizational structure, offices associated with athletics, budget, development, health affairs, financial aid, student affairs, and technology report to the president through different vice presidents.

-The provost has charged the vice provosts with oversight of particular aspects of the office’s operations:
+The provost charges vice provosts with oversight of particular aspects of the office’s role and mission.
+They include:

 The executive vice president and chief operating officeris charged by the Board of Visitors and president with overseeing the non-academic support areas of the University and supporting special initiatives that have a University-wide impact.
 The office is guided by its commitments to: